 The ACLP Trainee and ECP Mentorship Program is facilitated by ACLP’s Mentorship Subcommittee.
-Trainees and ECPs are invited to sign up for the program by EOB September 30th.
-Based on their interest and location, applicants will be matched with a mentor from the ACLP mentorship database.
-Mentor/mentee pairs will be notified of the match by October 31st.
-At the midpoint and end of the mentorship year, mentors and mentees will be asked to complete a follow-up survey and will be acknowledged during the ACLP annual meeting in November.
+Trainees and ECPs are invited to sign up for the program by EOB November 14th.
+Based on their interest and location, applicants will be matched with a mentor from the ACLP mentorship database, and Mentor/mentee pairs will be notified once the matches are complete.
+At the midpoint and end of the mentorship year, mentors and mentees will be asked to complete a follow-up survey and will be acknowledged during the ACLP annual meeting..

-If you are a resident, CLP fellow or ECP interested in receiving mentorship, submit this sign-up form by September 30th.
-If you are interested in being a mentor, please fill out the faculty sign-up form here also by September 30th.
+If you are a resident, CLP fellow or ECP interested in receiving mentorship, submit this sign-up form by November 14th.
+If you are interested in being a mentor, please fill out the mentor sign-up form here also by November 14th.

 What is the mentee expected to do?